cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-  lua's openProcess command now won't deactivate all entries when previously no process was selected you can now edit instructions with a breakpoint on them added linux ABI c-compiler dll's
+  lua's openProcess command now won't deactivate all entries when previously no process was selected you can now edit instructions with a breakpoint on them added linux ABI c-compiler dll's by default mono now releases the .net thread

+from 7.3.2-7.4:
+  added shortcut to add this address to addresslist in hexview (numPlus) goto address popup now centers on the memview window, instead of screen center you can now change the font of the tracer tree